What is Yoga?

 4. Healthy Weight Loss or Maintenance

-The challenging classes I mentioned in #3 are also used for weight loss, slimming your hips and thighs, or maintenance, depending on how much effort you put into the practice.
+The challenging classes I mentioned in #3 are also used for weight loss, slimming your hips and thighs, getting rid of cellulite, or maintenance, depending on how much effort you put into the practice.
 This is important for preventing weight-related illnesses and boosting your confidence.

 5. Decreased Stress and Anxiety